Huub Anemoi 2 22Plus tri-suit review

 The chamois from Croatian brand YBC continues the innovation.
 It essentially consists of three plump gel inserts (one that sits under each cheek, one under the perineum) that elevate the rider above the saddle, reducing weight and increasing the quick-drying abilities by ensuring there’s no wasted padding elsewhere.

-It achieves that balance of being supportive enough for multiple hours in the saddle, yet staying problem-free on the run leg, and is a pad that we’d happily see more brands utilise.
+It achieves that balance of being supportive enough for multiple hours in the saddle, yet staying problem-free on the run leg, and is a pad that I’d happily see more brands utilise.
 Some grippier outer fabric to stop slippage on the saddle wouldn’t go amiss, however.

 Performance